TwilioDevEd/airtng-flask/README.md

    [Twilio Account Settings](https://www.twilio.com/console).
    You will also need a `TWILIO_PHONE_NUMBER`, which you may find [here](https://www.twilio.com/console/phone-numbers/incoming).

 1. Start the development server.
+Before running the following command, make sure the virtual environment is activated.

    ```bash
    make serve